tatianegercina/FinTech/01-Lesson-Plans/02-Python/2/LessonPlan.md

 * The `total += day_pnl` is equivalent to the operation `total = total + day_pnl`, which cumulatively adds the day's profits and losses to the running total.

-* Create additional lists to hold filtered data, allowing us to group data by profitable vs. unprofitable trading days using conditionals.
+* Create additional lists to hold filtered data, allowing us to group data by profitable versus unprofitable trading days using conditionals.

   ```python
   # Initialize lists to hold profitable and unprofitable day profits/losses